igoeco/ledmatrix-c/mspm0/LEDMatrix/Readme.txt

 Note:
-The Cortex_M_Startup.s file in the libs folder does the "sta rtup" where it declares the Vector Table and the Reset Handler.
+The startup_mspm0.S file in the libs folder does the "sta rtup" where it declares the Vector Table and the Reset Handler.
 The Reset H andler simply